sagemath/trac_to_gh/Issue 7181.md

 # Issue 7181: We must ensure we have GNU make, not HP-UX or Solaris 'make'

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7181

 Original creator: drkirkby